-Three new tools for States and Union Territories for ranking of startups in the country was launched by Union Minister of Commerce and Industry at a function today in New Delhi.
+Three new tools for States and Union Territories for ranking of startups in the country was launched by Union Minister of Commerce and Industry.

 India is home to about 20,000 startups, with about 1,400 beginning operations every year.
 They are not only driving economic growth but also leading to technological innovations and employment generation in every state.
 Entrepreneurs are introducing new solutions everyday and also improving existing processes.
 To encourage and help statrups the Govt of India has taken the lead in creating policies and a framework. !8 States and UTs have a startup focussed environment with ease of doing business for startups.